 SERVICE AREA DESCRIPTION

-The Out of School Time Service Area (OST) seeks to support comprehensive afterschool programming in school- and community-based settings that provide opportunities for children and youth from low-income and/or working families to engage in meaningful and relevant learning that fosters their curiosity, builds their social and emotional skills and creatively reinforces and expands on what they learn during the school day.
+The Out of School Time Service Area (OST) includes comprehensive afterschool programming in school- and community-based settings that provide opportunities for children and youth from low-income and/or working families to engage in meaningful and relevant learning that fosters their curiosity, builds their social and emotional skills and creatively reinforces and expands on what they learn during the school day.
 OST programs also provide opportunities for youth to be physically active, enjoy healthy foods, explore the world around them and develop relationships with caring adults and peers.
-Programs funded under this service area are expected to be rooted in youth development principles and provide culturally competent services.

-The Out of School Time Service Area consists of two strategies: Beacon Community School and Comprehensive Year-Round and Summer Learning.
+The Out of School Time Service Area includes the following strategies: Beacon Community School, Comprehensive Year-Round and Summer Learning and Equitable Access.

 SERVICE AREA Need

 High-quality Out of School Time (OST) programs benefit working families and low-income neighborhoods by providing safe, structured places for children while their parents work.
 Learning opportunities complement and reinforce the lessons of the school day.
 Enrichment opportunities help youth explore the world around them.
 Physical fitness and recreational activities keep youth healthy.
 High-quality OST programs have a positive impact on academic achievement for children and youth.
 Further, OST programming is preventative in that youth who are supervised during the hours of 3:00 - 6:00 pm are less likely to engage in alcohol and drug use, risky sex and delinquent behaviors.
 Finally, OST programming provides opportunities for physical activity and healthy eating which contributes to a healthy lifestyle and increased knowledge about nutrition and exercise.